ntieu4328/TryHackMe/Advent of Cyber 2024.md

 * `jq '(what to filter by)' file`
 * can pipe to filter more

+msfvenom - generate payload and encoding it to evade detection

+nc - reads and write to network conection using TCP or UDP (network listener)

 <h2>Languages:</h2>

 XML (Extensible Markup Language) - language used to transport and store data